looker-open-source/sdk-codegen/packages/extension-sdk/README.md

 An extension can be viewed in full screen mode (no Looker chrome) at /spartan/{extension_project::application_id}.
 If a Looker user is assigned to the group "Extensions Only" the only parts of Looker the user can access are extensions under the /spartan/ path.
 As there is no Looker chrome in this mode, the extension should provide a Logout mechanism.

 **Note:** this call only works when the extension is running in /spartan mode.

+## Mount Points

+Extensions can be mounted in the following locations:

+- Standalone.
+- Dashboard tile.
+- Explore visualization mounted as a dashboard tile.
+- Dashboard popup launched from a tile settings menu.

 ```ts
 extensionSDK.spartanLogout()